-Little did I know that my drawing background would give me a good foundation in tone, otherwise known as value for my painting.
+Little did I know that my drawing background would give me a good foundation in value for my painting.
 Value is how light or dark that color is.

 For example: If you took a black and white photograph of your painting, the shades of gray would be the different values within the painting.

 (“Approaching Shadows” by Lori McNee ©2006)

 Simply put, value is the lightness or darkness a color or hue.

 - In painting, value changes can be achieved by adding either black or white to the chosen color.
 (Below: chart on left)